ALUMNI INITIATIVES

 The Class Ambassadors Programme was launched in 2008 to reach out to young alumni - especially new alumni from each graduating cohort.
 Class Ambassadors (CAs) are key connectors who ensure continual engagement between the class and Faculty, School, Hall or Residential College and the University after graduation.

 Class Ambassadors are formally appointed by the University and represent the Faculty, School, Hall or Residential College.
-As active alumni representatives, Class Ambassadors receive exclusive invitations to attend signature NUS alumni events and enjoy a rewarding network of friends.

 The primary role of Class Ambassadors is to engage meaningfully with classmates and with alma mater.
 As active Class Ambassadors, you can: